microsoft/vscode/README.md

 ## Requirements
 * Python is installed on the current system
 * Path to Python is assumed to be in the current environment path.
-* Pylint is installed for linting
+* Pylint is installed for linting (optional, this can be turned off)
 * - Install Pylint as follows:
 * - pip install pylint
+* Pep8 is installed for linting (optional, this can be turned off)
+* - pip install pep8
 * Autopep8 is installed for code formatting
 * - Install AutoPep8 as follows (ensure pep8 is installed):
 * - pip install pep8